dreamcatcher-tech/network/website/nfas/Requests/01 Dreamcatcher.md

 1. Allow breaking changes to interact with other instances where those breaking changes alter or remove the Strategic or Tactical Intent functionality listed above.

-### Tactical Intent 6: Contracting within the System
+### Tactical Intent 6: Work Discovery, Negotiating, Contracting and Ownership within the System

 ![Anime-Beautiful_ContractingWithinTheSystem](/nfts/ContractingWithinTheSystem.png)

-In order for the System to be useful beyond the automated processes, it's necessary to allow Users of the System to enter into Contracts (mutual agreements) that can be enforced within the System.
+In order for the System to be useful beyond the automated processes, it's necessary to allow Users of the System to discover problems that need to be solved, offer solutions to those problems, enter into Contracts (mutual agreements) that lock these two and which can be enforced within the System, and be confident that if the work is carried out, the Contract will be honoured.

+This also implies some method of proof of ownership for each Contribution, including the problem and solution, the contract and the outputs from the project.
+That proof of ownership should act as an asset itself, be tradeable, have rights (such as beneficial financial rights) attached to it, and allow for fractional ownership.

 To do that, we believe the following properties are required:

 #### Must

 1. Provide a System of trust, backed up in a common agreement or agreements, that allow two Users to interact with confidence that the other party will act in good faith in accordance with that agreement.
 This includes the indelible publishing of the agreements by which a party is willing to be engaged, and a record of their past adherence to those agreements.
+2. Provide a method for submitting problems and solutions with an indelible payload, timestamp and which provides proof of ownership.
-1. Allow for two parties to Contract and alter the ownership, rights or beneficial ownership of a Contribution either ahead of it being committed or after the fact, with that Contract being backed by automation which triggers on acceptance that the Contract has been fulfilled.
+5. Allow for two parties to negotiate around this problem/solution fit, reach agreement in a Contract and alter the ownership, rights or beneficial ownership of a Contribution either ahead of it being committed or after the fact, with that Contract being backed by automation which triggers on acceptance that the Contract has been fulfilled.
-1. Provide an escrow service for rights, ownership or payment that is beyond the reach of Contracting parties to alter, including through the alteration of any higher level Contracts they have agreed to be held by (e.g. regardless of Governance, Contracts are executed.)
+6. Provide an escrow service for rights, ownership or payment that is beyond the reach of Contracting parties to alter, including through the alteration of any higher level Contracts they have agreed to be held by (e.g. regardless of Governance, Contracts are executed.)

 #### Should

 1. Provide an Arbitration service for the inevitable edge cases, where it's unclear if the automated function of Escrow should be executed.
+1. Provide a method for publicising problems that need to be solved, and allow others to propose solutions to those problems.
+2. Provide a method for also publicising solutions in search of a problem.
+3. Provide a method for searching the published problems and solutions (ie discovery.)
+4. Provide a method for publicising problems that need to be solved, and allow others to propose solutions to those problems.
+2. Provide a method of publicising solutions unilaterally, ie without an explicit link to answering a problem.
+This could be solutions that are yet to be built, or solutions that are already built but have certain functions and characteristics that can be potentially used to solve a problem.

 #### Could

 1. Provide the legal documentation that Users may opt to sign, and thereby be held to traditional law if the internal services do not satify complaints.
+2. For the proof of ownership, allow for fractional ownership of if more than one user was involved in it's creation
+3. For the proof of ownership, and allow for the trading of those ownership rights.

 #### Must not

 1. Imply that the services provided in the System override any real-world obligations or laws.
 1. Allow any Contracts or User generated algorithms to override the Core Functionality in the Strategic and Tactical Intent that others assume is in place and rely on.
+2. Fall foul of Securities Laws in terms of the after-market trading of the proofs of ownership.